OverHash/supermarket-tracker/README.md

 [Docker](https://www.docker.com/) can be used to host the Postgres database, and perform all the initial work of setup.

-To use, ensure you have a `.env` file (if you don't, simply `cp .env.example .env`) and run `docker compose up supermarket-tracker -d` to start the services.
+To use, ensure you have a `.env` file (if you don't, simply `cp .env.example .env`) and run `docker compose up -d` to start the services.
 This will expose a Postgres database on port 5432 of the host machine.

 To stop, use `docker compose down` to stop all the containers, and `docker compose down --volumes` to delete the volumes as well.

+### How much data is tracked?

+I currently have around ~800,000 price points from ~23,000 products tracked since October 2022.

+If this data would be of use, please [contact me](https://x.com/OverHashDev).
+I have mostly used it for my own fun statistical analysis, and comparing data against what Stats NZ produces.

-### Migrating Docker Containers
+### Migrating Docker Containers Between Hosts

 I've had some trouble finding resources for this online, so I thought posting these instructions would be helpful.